guardian/discussion-rendering/.changeset/ten-coats-judge.md

 '@guardian/discussion-rendering': patch
 ---

-Keep `devDependencies` where they should be
+Keep `devDependencies` where they should be: outside of regular dependencies